drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 Overall, a fraud detection dashboard using MongoDB provides businesses with a powerful tool to detect and prevent fraudulent activities, ensuring that they can protect their financial interests and maintain customer trust.

 ## 5. Predictive maintenance tool
-Build a web application to analyze sensor data from machines and equipment to predict when maintenance is needed.
-Store equipment data from an industrial plant in MongoDB.
-Use machine learning algorithms to analyze the data and predict when maintenance is needed to prevent breakdowns and minimize downtime.
+A predictive maintenance tool is a data analytics tool that helps businesses predict when equipment is likely to fail so that maintenance can be scheduled before a breakdown occurs.
+The tool uses MongoDB to store and process large volumes of sensor data collected from equipment to identify patterns and trends that indicate potential failure points.

 ### Overview
 Predictive maintenance using MongoDB can be an interesting project that allows you to predict equipment failures or maintenance needs based on historical equipment performance data.
 Here's a high-level overview of how you can approach this project: